Armoloy Case Studies

 eliminate corrosive metal failure and metal wear with chromium coatings

 When mechanical parts and assemblies fail, it usually happens by fracture, corrosion or wear.
-Wear certainly seems to be the least understood of the three.
-However, its importance cannot be overlooked in medical applications.
-It is often assumed that wear and friction are very much the same thing, but lowering friction does not necessarily lower wear.
+Many observers certainly understand wear the least among the three.
+However, its importance in medical applications is undeniable.
+Individuals often assume that wear and friction are the same, but reducing friction does not necessarily reduce wear.
 Limited experience has caused some to maintain, that a direct relationship exists between higher hardness and lower wear.
 However, large-scale testing on a variety of materials shows that these are two distinct properties.
 Wear and friction are different.

-Wear can be defined as both material loss and deformation at contact surfaces, and results in particle generation and surface degradation.
+Wear is t material loss and deformation at contact surfaces, and results in particle generation and surface degradation.
 Reducing the wear of surgical instruments lowers the production of wear particles and the possibility of introducing foreign matter into the body.
 Extended instrument life and consistent performance are other benefits of considering wear in instrument design.
 Many types of wear have been observed and classified as shown below.

 1. Adhesive Wear